>/tta/

 Environment

-The Lux AI Environment represents a 2D grid platform tailored for Multi-Agent Reinforcement Learning (MARL) research [Chen et al. 2023], designed to tackle challenges in multi-variable optimization, resource acquisition, and allocation within a competitive 1v1 setting.
+The Lux AI Environment represents a 2D grid platform tailored for Multi-Agent Reinforcement Learning (MARL) research [[Chen et al. 2023]], designed to tackle challenges in multi-variable optimization, resource acquisition, and allocation within a competitive 1v1 setting.
 Beyond optimization, proficient agents are tasked with adeptly analyzing their adversaries and formulating strategic policies to gain a decisive advantage.
 The environment is fully observed by all agents.
-For further information on the environment, visit the official competition documentation [Tao, Pan, et al. 2023a].
+For further information on the environment, visit the official competition documentation [[Tao, Pan, et al. 2023a]].
+Figure 1 shows a visual representation of the grid environment, and Figure 2 illustrates the simplified environment loop.

 Lux Env